sa-tre/satre-specification/docs/source/standard.md

 ### 5.3 Other

-The ability of the organisation to access other supporting capabilities such as financial or business continuity.
+The ability of the TRE organisation to access other supporting capabilities such as financial or business continuity.

 | Statement | Guidance |
 | --------- | -------- |